ibexa/documentation-developer/docs/api/graphql.md

 The repository schema, accessed through `_repository`, exposes the eZ Platform Repository in a manner similar to the [Public PHP API](public_php_api.md).

-The `_repository` field also enables you to query e.g. Object States configured for the Repository.
+The `_repository` field also enables you to query e.g. Object states configured for the Repository.

 ### Custom schemas